 While the MSN remains the minimum educational requirement to practice as an APRN, increasing numbers of these advanced clinicians—both aspiring and practicing—are choosing to pursue the DNP for its professional and economic benefits.
 The DNP has become a popular path to initial APRN certification as a nurse practitioner, certified nurse-midwife, clinical nurse specialist, or nurse anesthetist, as well as the ideal educational pursuit for APRNs who want to transition to administration or add another population focus to their current APRN certification.

 Because of this trend, many Nebraska colleges and universities are offering the DNP with entry points for both BSN- and MSN-educated nursing professionals.

 Earning a Doctor of Nursing Practice (DNP) in Nebraska

 To earn admission to a BSN program, nurses must possess a minimum of a Bachelor of Science in Nursing (BSN).
-Bachelor’s-prepared nurses would apply to MSN to DNP programs, which allow nurses to obtain the Master of Science in Nursing (MSN) en route to the DNP.
-Nurses who already have already earned the MSN are eligible to apply directly to DNP programs, although they must complete prerequisite coursework if they choose to pursue a new specialization at the doctorate level.
+Bachelor’s-prepared nurses would apply to BSN to DNP programs, which allow nurses to obtain the Master of Science in Nursing (MSN) en route to the DNP.
+Nurses who already have already earned the MSN are eligible to apply directly to MSN-DNP programs, although they must complete prerequisite coursework if they choose to pursue a new specialization at the doctorate level.